Getting Started with CellRank

 pk.compute_transition_matrix()

-Computing transition matrix based on pseudotime`
+INFO Computing transition matrix based on pseudotime

 PseudotimeKernel[n=5780, dnorm=False, scheme='hard', frac_to_keep=0.3]